wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.2.3 =
+- (11 Oct 2009) - Fixed visitor map images not working on systems with PHP `allow_url_fopen` disabled.
+- Added link on who's online page to who's been online page.

 = 1.2.2 =
 - (10 Oct 2009) - Fixed show bots on Who's Been Online Admin Dashboard